nextgenweb/whmcs-stripe/README.md

 ## Instructions For Use

-1. Download the [Stripe library for PHP](https://github.com/stripe/stripe-php) at this GitHub link.
+1. Download the [Stripe library for PHP](https://github.com/stripe/stripe-php).
 Create a new folder called `stripe` within the `/modules/gateways/` directory of your WHMCS installation and copy the contents of the `lib` folder (from your download) into that newly created folder.
 2. Copy the file in the repository's root folder called `stripe.php` and place it into the `/modules/gateways/` folder of your WHMCS installation.
 3. From within the `callback` folder of the repository, copy the other `stripe.php` file and place it into the `/modules/gateways/callback` folder of your WHMCS installation.
 4. Copy the `ccpay.php` file from the repository into the root directory of your WHMCS installation.